Efficient Model-Agnostic Multi-Group Equivariant Networks: Method

 \subsection{Problem Formulation and Proof of Equivariance}

 \textbf{Multiple inputs} Let $X_1, \ldots, X_N$ and $Y_1, \ldots, Y_N$ be $N$ inputs and outputs, respectively, to a neural network.
 Let $X_i \in \mathrm{R}^{d_i}$ and $Y_i \in \mathrm{R}^{k_i}$.
 Let $G_1, \ldots, G_N$ be $N$ groups acting on $X_1, \ldots, X_N$ respectively.
 That is, $G_i$ acts on $X_i$ independent of the other group actions.
 We want to construct a model $M_{(G_1, \ldots, G_N)}$ such that $Y_i$ transforms equivariantly when $G_i$ acts on $X_i$.
-A naive construction to attain such an equivariant model would be to construct $N$ separate equivariant models equivariant to the groups $G_N, \ldots, G_N$.
+A naive construction to attain such an equivariant model would be to construct $N$ separate equivariant models equivariant to the groups $G_1, \ldots, G_N$.
 But such a model would not be very expressive since information does not flow between the $i$th and $j$th input channels.
 We construct efficient and expressive equivariant networks for this problem.

-\textbf{Large product groups} Now, we consider a single input $X$ and a large product group $G$ that can be written as $G=G_1 \times \cdots \times G_N$.
+\textbf{Large product groups} Now, we consider a single input $X$ and a large product group $G$ that can be written as $G=(G_1 \rtimes \cdots (G_{N-1} \rtimes G_N)\cdots )$, where $\rtimes$ denotes the semi-direct product.
 We assume that $G$ transforms $X$ as $g_1g_2\ldots g_N X$ for $g_i \in G_i$, i.e., the subgroups $g_i$ act in the same order.
+Further, note that we are assuming left group action of $G$ on $X$.
 For constructing $G$-equivariant models, we assume the groups act commutatively on the output, whereas for constructing $G$-invariant models we do not need commutativity.
 As we will see in \S\ref{sec:applications}, most experiments covered in previous works such as \cite{basu2023equi, basu2023equivariant} are covered by these basic assumptions.
 Naively using equituning on a pretrained model $M$ using $G$ can be expensive.
 Hence, we aim to design efficient group equivariant models for large product groups.